ZL-Asica/React/README.md

 This repository is **NOT** a reimplementation of React itself.
 It is a collection of reusable React hooks, utilities, and tools to enhance development productivity. 🎉

+If you enjoy using it, please consider giving it a star! ⭐️

 ## Features

 - 🚀 Lightweight and optimized hooks and utilities for React projects.
+- 🗄️ SSR (Server-Side Rendering) compatible utilities.
 - 📦 Fully typed with TypeScript for better developer experience.
 - 🔒 Clean and consistent utilities for DOM, state, and async operations.
 - ✅ 100% (almost) test coverage with robust testing using Vitest.